rolling-scopes-school/tasks/tasks/piskel-clone.md

 Notes for Webpack usage:
 - There is no point in putting your code inside an Immediately-invoked Function Expression.
 - There is no point in applying 'use strict' mode.

-## Delivery process and score criteria
-### Delivery process:
-- You'll have up to **15 minutes** to present your project.
-- Other students may attend / ask you questions.
-- Presentation can be done offline or online depending on the location/opportunities of the reviewers.
-- The final scoring and reviewing will be performed by a select reviewer, **NOT** by your mentor from stage#2.
-The list "*student - reviewer*" will be published after the deadline.

 ### Score criteria: